Berlusconi's last throw of the dice in Italy election

 "Berlusconi was a poor prime minister but is a very tough campaigner, he never gives up," said analyst Massimo Franco.

-Italy's longest-serving prime minister, who has a gift for off-the-cuff humour, has run rings around both the professorial Monti and colourless centre-left frontrunner Pier Luigi Bersani in the charisma stakes.
+Italy's longest-serving prime minister, who has a gift for off-the-cuff humor, has run rings around both the professorial Monti and colorless centre-left frontrunner Pier Luigi Bersani in the charisma stakes.

-However, most pollsters think Berlusconi still lags Bersani and that in the last few days of the campaign the centre left may in fact be increasing a gap which stood at around 5 percentage points when a polling blackout began on February 9.

 Berlusconi is believed to be suffering at the hands of another populist crowd pleaser, anti-establishment 5-Star Movement leader Beppe Grillo, who is riding a wave of popular disgust with traditional politicians.

-Grillo's success - some analysts believe he may reach 20 percent and overtake the PDL - could undermine Berlusconi's bid to win enough Senate seats to paralyse a centre-left-led government that is likely to make a ruling alliance with Monti.

-If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the centre right that he has headed for almost 20 years.
+If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the center right that he has headed for almost 20 years.

 EXTRAORDINARY CHARACTER